 As everyone prepares for school’s August kickoff, anxiety looms for some students and teachers.
 Do you know the signs of distress?
 How about methods for guiding someone through anxious moments?

 Anxiety is the most common mental health disorder and nearly everyone experiences some degree of anxiety, fears and worries.
 “Anxiety is a normal experience that typically reflects anticipation about events that might have a negative outcome,” according to Kim Killu and R. Marc A. Crundwell in their article “Students with Anxiety in the Classroom: Education Accommodations and Interventions.”
 Anxiety can cause children from kindergarten through high school to have difficulty getting through school days and can impact school performance.
 Go ahead and check this review to find more information about the health benefits of cbd products for you.

 Whether your child is a brand-new student or an experienced student returning to school, each new year can cause feelings of anxiety.
-Sometimes it starts during the summer as school nears and students begin to wonder about teachers, who will be in their class and how they’ll get along.
+Sometimes it starts during the summer as school nears and students begin to wonder about teachers, who will be in their class and how they’ll get along, also using CBD products which you can find at Discover Magazine could be helpful as well.

 Something most local schools do to demystify the new year is hold open houses to introduce teachers to students before school starts.
 Be sure to join your child at these events as they often help reduce anxiety for students and can make the first few days less stressful.